 The Vance Air Force Base serves as the headquarters for AETC, which comprises the 71st Flying Training Wing (71 FTW).

-The 71 FTW executes specialised undergraduate pilot training (SUPT) for the USAF, the US Navy, the US Marine Corps and allied forces.
-It is organised into three groups: 71st Operations Group (71 OG), 71st Mission Support Group (71 MSG) and 71st Medical Group (71MG).
+The 71 FTW executes SUPT for the USAF, the US Navy, the US Marine Corps and allied forces.
+It is organised into three groups, namely 71st Operations Group (71 OG), 71st Mission Support Group (71 MSG) and 71st Medical Group (71MG).